-Disturbing Texts Between Courtney Smith & OSU Head Coach Urban Meyer’s Wife Released
+Disturbing Texts Between Courtney Smith And OSU Head Coach Urban Meyer’s Wife Released

 — TMZ (@TMZ) August 28, 2018

-The story told in the texts is both sad and infuriating to many, infuriating as Courtney describes a system she believes failed her and infuriating as the texts seem to provide evidence that confirms the reason Urban Meyer and Gene Smith are being punished – Zach Smith’s domestic violence was well known but not addressed by anyone at Ohio State University.
+The story told in the texts is both sad and infuriating to many, infuriating as Courtney describes a system she believes failed her and infuriating as the texts seem to provide evidence that confirms the reason Urban Meyer and Gene Smith are being punished; Zach Smith’s domestic violence was well known but not addressed by anyone at Ohio State University.
 Courtney talks about her fear for whoever he becomes involved with in his next relationship and says he tried to pay her to stay quiet.

-Also included in records released by Ohio State University today is an arrest record according to My Dayton Daily News.
+Also included in records released by Ohio State University today is an arrest record, according to My Dayton Daily News.
 The arrest happened in 2009.
 Zach and Courtney Smith were living in Florida at the time.
 Zach worked for Urban Meyer at the University of Florida and was arrested on charges of domestic violence.
 The charges were later dropped.
 Records related to another incident involving law enforcement were also released.
 Those documents show that police officers in Powell responded to a call about Zach banging on Courtney’s door and looking in windows at her home in 2017.
 An email was also made public that indicates Zach Smith was in a drug treatment center in 2015.
 He left the program early and never returned.